SalehAli2/ai-junior-test-Smart-Restaurant-Assistant/README.md

 The orchestrator receives full `chat_history` for context — enabling short follow-up messages like "yes please" or "ok" to route correctly based on conversation context.

-⚠️ The orchestrator contains **zero business logic** — it only classifies and routes.

 ---

 ### 2. RAG Agent (Restaurant Knowledge)